kiranmv002/js-from-zero/README.md

 - timer bar changes yellow at 8s red at 5s
 - score system with time bonus for fast answers
 - correct answer shown after answering
+- feedback message for correct and wrong
+- results screen with score correct wrong avg time
+- different result message based on performance
+- play again reshuffles all questions
+- keyboard support — 1 2 3 4 or a b c d to answer
+- enter or space for next question

 ---